MeltwaterArchive/docker-mlabs/forward-proxy-http/README.md

 # Nginx HTTP Forward Proxy

-Starts an HTTP [Nginx] server on port 80 which forwards all requests to an external host.
+Starts a [Nginx] HTTP server on port 80 which forwards all requests to an external host.

 Does not pass the `Cf-Connecting-Ip` header to the proxied host: